-The President may grant leave without pay on the recommendation of the Regional Campus Dean, the Vice Provost for System Affairs and Executive Dean for Extended University, and the Provost if the best interest of the University will be served.
+The President may grant leave without pay on the recommendation of the Palmetto College Campus Dean, the Palmetto College Chancellor, and the Provost if the best interest of the University will be served.
 If a faculty member fails to return after the period for which leave has been granted, the appointment shall be terminated.
 The authorization of leave without pay shall be a matter of administrative discretion and may be considered for extended absence in the interest of the University of South Carolina, such as advanced academic training, research, or experiences leading to increased competence of the faculty member.
 Such leave may be granted for a maximum continuous period of one year, unless extended by the President.

-Leave without pay for personal reasons may be granted by the Regional Campus Dean for up to ten consecutive calendar days.
-Upon request by the Regional Campus Dean through the Vice Provost for System Affairs and Executive Dean for Extended University, the Vice President for Human Resources, or this person's designee, may grant leave without pay in excess of ten consecutive calendar days.
+Leave without pay for personal reasons may be granted by the Palmetto College Campus Dean for up to ten consecutive calendar days.
+Upon request by the Palmetto College Campus Dean through the Palmetto College Chancellor, the Vice President for Human Resources, or this person's designee, may grant leave without pay in excess of ten consecutive calendar days.
 Failure to obtain approval prior to taking leave without pay may result in the absence being charged as unauthorized leave.